knzai/canopy_github_client/README.md

 TOKEN=github_pat_xxx bundle exec ruby process.rb <repository URL, like https://api.github.com/repos/user_or_organization/repo>
 ```

 The code implements only one method in the API - `issues`.
-It outputs up to 50 issues in the provided repository.
-It lets you set whether the
-issues returned are open or closed, and then displays them in decreasing order of date as follows:
+It outputs up to an a "per_page" parameter in the provided repository.
+It lets you set whether the issues returned are open or closed, and then displays them in decreasing order of date as follows:

 1. If you selected open issues, the date used is the issue's created date.
-1. Else, it's the issues' closed date.
+2. Else, it's the issues' closed date.

+Number 2 is possibly not correct, atm.
+It may right now be only sorting at updated_at which is close, but different